 The Company acquired 11% indirect working interest in two licenses in the Levantine Basin, approximately 40 kilometres off the west coast of Israel.
-Details of this acquisition have been discussed in item 4(B) Business Overview section of this report.
 Our interest was reduced to 10.45% as result of sale of 5% interest to the operator in May 2010.

-Total of approximately \$6.5 million was spent in this acquisition.
+Total of approximately \$ 6.5 million was spent in this acquisition.
 Note 8 to the fiscal 2010 financials provide breakdown of these costs.
-The cash outlay was approximately \$5 million.
+The cash outlay was approximately \$ 5 million.